 - NDIA has compiled a list of current offers from ISPs that will help low-income households to acquire service at low or no cost.

 How to Access the Library’s Digital Resources 24/7

 Discover the Library’s wide range of digital resources — including e-books, databases, our digital collections, and more.

 Manage Your Account Online

 Need to manage your account remotely?
 Use your unique library card number, plus your four-digit PIN, to log in to your account online.
 You can renew books and more.
 Please renew your items online, whether they are local or borrowed via interlibrary loan.
 In any case, you won’t be penalized for late returns.
-We have changed all due dates to April 30 for everyone’s items and will re-evaluate as necessary.

 E-Books & E-Audiobooks